 - Does it taste good?

-With the non-diet mentality, you’ve already made peace with cookies so you know that you can have them now, you could’ve had them yesterday, and you can have them tomorrow if you want.
+With intuitive eating, you’ve already made peace with cookies so you know that you can have them now, you could’ve had them yesterday, and you can have them tomorrow if you want.
 It no longer holds the gripping power of guilt, shame, or restriction like it did when you had the diet mentality.
 You enjoy it when you want it and easily stop when you’re satisfied.
 This is how you’re able to keep cookies and other fun foods in your pantry without fear of a binge.

 Is Your Body at War or Free?